 The Berkeley Technology Law Journal (BTLJ) is a student-run publication that covers emerging issues in the areas of intellectual property, privacy, and cyberlaw.
 Since 1986, BTLJ has kept judges, policymakers, practitioners, and the academic community abreast of the dynamic field of technology law.
 The Journal's membership of approximately 150 students publishes three issues of scholarly work each year, plus the Annual Review of Law and Technology.
-The Annual Review is a distinctive issue of the Journal published in collaboration with BCLT and is comprised entirely of student-written pieces discussing the most important IP and technology law developments of the past year.
+The Annual Review is comprised entirely of student-written pieces discussing the most important IP and technology law developments of the past year.
 BTLJ co-hosts the Annual BCLT/ BTLJ Symposium and publishes a symposium issue, featuring articles by presenters at the conference.
 BTLJ also co-sponsors BCLT's twice weekly law and technology speakers series.
+BRINGING LAW INTO SCIENCE & SOCIETY